 Trials to determine the efficacy of new medications do not generally include older people or the very young.
 This means for members of these groups the evidence as to what we can reasonably expect is lacking.
 The occurrence of adverse events or the impact of polypharmacy are just two examples where this could be important.
 See the section on Evidence for medications for more on this.
 To keep up with the emerging evidence consider forming a Journal Club or becoming a member of one.

-Standard medications may be used differently in the palliative care setting, based on well established practices for which there are varying degrees of evidence.
-Examples include the use of antipsychotic medications to treat nausea, anticonvulsants to treat pain, and opioids to treat dyspnoea.
+Standard medicines may be used differently in the palliative care setting, based on well established practices for which there are varying degrees of evidence.
+Examples include the use of antipsychotic medicines to treat nausea, anticonvulsants to treat pain, and opioids to treat dyspnoea.
 Where these indications are unlisted in the product information (found in the package insert or the eMIMS®) this is termed 'off-license' prescribing.
-Sometimes it may be difficult to access these medications for patients in the community.
+Sometimes it may be difficult to access these medicines for patients in the community.
 There are also cost implications as they are unable to be subsidised through the Pharmaceutical Benefits Scheme (PBS).

-A frequent issue is the need to continue medications for a person who can no longer swallow, and a common alternative route of administration is a subcutaneous injection or infusion.
-This is less traumatic and less difficult to maintain than intravenous medication, and it can often be managed at home with nursing support.
-Some medications are only available by the oral route.
+A frequent issue is the need to continue medicines for a person who can no longer swallow, and a common alternative route of administration is a subcutaneous injection or infusion.
+This is less traumatic and less difficult to maintain than intravenous medicine, and it can often be managed at home with nursing support.
+Some medicines are only available by the oral route.
 At the time a person can no longer take solid oral preparations, other options (including dissolving the tablet in water) may need to be substituted.

 Visit the CareSearch care of the dying person page